istio/istio.io/content/en/docs/examples/virtual-machines/autoregistration/index.md

 This feature is experimental in Istio 1.8
 {{< /warning >}}

-This example provides instructions to integrate a virtual machine or a bare metal host into a single network Istio mesh deployed on Kubernetes _without_ manual WorkloadEntry creation.
-This approach requires L3 connectivity between the virtual machine and the Kubernetes cluster.
+This example provides instructions to integrate a virtual machine, or a bare metal host into a single network Istio mesh deployed on Kubernetes without manual WorkloadEntry creation.
+This approach requires L3 connectivity between the virtual machine, and the Kubernetes cluster.

 ## Prerequisites